Vision of the Parliamentary Programmes Coordination Unit (PCU)

 - Deputy President of the Senate – Committee Member

 Basically the Committee broadly advises on the execution of the programme establishing priorities on the Annual Workplans.
 It establishes performance benchmarks, carries out annual performance reviews and approves programme progress reports to the Standing Rules and Orders Committee.
 It also fosters dialogue with development partners.

-The PMC is chaired by the Clerk in his/her capacity as National Director of the PSP Programme.
-The Committee consist of the following AoP and UNDP senior officers:
+The PMB is chaired by the Clerk in his/her capacity as National Director of the PSP Programme.
+The PB consists of the following Administration of Parliament, EU Representatives, UNDP senior officers and Representatives of CSOs:

 - Clerk of Parliament – Chairperson